 Former music teacher arraigned for sex assault after second student comes forward, police say

-May 26—A former Westmont Hilltop Elementary School teacher was arraigned late Wednesday, accused of sexually assaulting a second student during his tenure as music teacher, authorities said.
+May 27—JOHNSTOWN, Pa. — A former Westmont Hilltop Elementary School teacher was arraigned late Wednesday, accused of sexually assaulting a second student during his tenure as music teacher, authorities said.

 According to a complaint affidavit, Victim 2 told police on May 5 that Miller would grab her thighs and buttocks and tell her that he loved her and invite her to visit his home.